lisamurphy788/Mario-Memory-game/README.md

 #### Typpgraphy

-I used google font 'Kanit' as it looked fun and the closest i could get.
+I used Google Fonts 'Kanit' as it looked fun and the closest i could get to the font that is used in the game.
 I did use Irish Groover first but found it was extremely difficult to read in the modals.

 #### Wireframes